-Now that most of us are stuck at home because of the Covid-19 international pandemic, many of our rock climbing gym routines have been impacted.
+Now that most of us are limited in travel or stuck at home because of the Covid-19 international pandemic, many of our rock climbing gym routines have been impacted.

 Climbers who typically go to the boulder gyms or climb outdoors at least a few times a week would now have some restrictions due to safe distancing rules imposed.
 We are being forced to get creative in order to stay in shape and stay sane.
-That’s why we’ve put together some information about home trainings and workouts for rock climbers to get you through your ‘quarantine’ until we can resume back to our usual frequent climbing gym schedules and visits.
+That’s why we’ve put together some information about complementing home trainings and workouts for rock climbers to get you through your ‘quarantine’ until we can resume back to our usual frequent climbing gym schedules and visits.

 Why Home Training and Gym Climbing Goes Hand in Hand?

 Though many of us are accustomed to doing all of our climbing training and workouts at the climbing gym, there are many ways for you to keep up your climbing training at home that will help you maintain and even improve your climbing abilities.
 While certain methods require specific equipment, like a hangboard, pull-up bar, finger grip strengthener, there are also plenty of rock climbing exercises that require no equipment at all.

 Home training goes hand in hand with gym climbing because, even though you’re not climbing, you can still strengthen the muscle groups that are commonly used in climbing.
 Finger strength, pull strength, and lock-off strength, for example, are climbing-specific skills that can be trained at home and will surely help you to make gains in your climbing.

 We also have some folks who have gone to the level of installing some climbing holds in their home for practise!